Rhubarb: Oxalic acid

 Rhubarb leaves contain poisonous substances, including oxalic acid, a nephrotoxin.
 The long term consumption of oxalic acid leads to kidney stone formation in humans.
 Humans have been poisoned after ingesting the leaves, a particular problem during World War I when the leaves were mistakenly recommended as a food source in Britain.
+The printed information recommending the leaves as a food source was rediscovered during World War 2 and redistributed, leading to further deaths.
 The toxic rhubarb leaves have been used in flavouring extracts, after the oxalic acid is removed by treatment with precipitated chalk (i.e., calcium carbonate).

 The (median lethal dose) for pure oxalic acid in rats is about 375 mg/kg body weight, or about 25 grams for a 65 kg human.
 Other sources give a much higher oral LD_{Lo} (lowest published lethal dose) of 600 mg/kg.
 While the oxalic acid content of rhubarb leaves can vary, a typical value is about 0.5%, meaning a 65 kg adult would need to eat 4 to 8 kg (9 to 18 lbs) to obtain a lethal dose, depending on which lethal dose is assumed.
 Cooking the leaves with baking soda can make them more poisonous by producing soluble oxalates.
 The leaves are believed to also contain an additional, unidentified toxin, which might be an anthraquinone glycoside (also known as senna glycosides).

 In the petioles (leaf stalks), the proportion of oxalic acid is about 10% of the total 2–2.5% acidity, which derives mainly from malic acid.
 Serious cases of rhubarb poisoning are not well documented.
 Both fatal and non-fatal cases of rhubarb poisoning may be caused not by oxalates, but rather by toxic anthraquinone glycosides.